EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 Quick answer

-Under section 42 of the Children and Families Act 2014, the LA has an absolute duty to secure the provision specified in an EHCP — there is no 'best endeavours' defence.
-If provision is not being delivered, document the gap, write to the LA citing s.42, and if necessary escalate to a formal complaint or the Local Government Ombudsman.
+Under section 42 of the Children and Families Act 2014, the local authority has an absolute duty to secure the provision specified in an EHCP — there is no 'best endeavours' defence.
+If provision is not being delivered, document the gap, write to the local authority citing section 42, and if necessary escalate to a formal complaint or the Local Government Ombudsman.

 The absolute duty under section 42